helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

   annotating fields with `@JsonFormat`.
 In contrast, anywhere I'm using `RestTemplate`, the serialization feature is picked up from application properties:
   `spring.jackson.serialization.WRITE_DATES_AS_TIMESTAMPS: false`.
+- Other `RestTeplate` customizations are lost, e.g. connection/read timeouts
+  - I haven't confirmed this, but I don't see how they could be carried over

+I was actually considering re-implementing `OAuth2RestTemplate` using composition instead of inheritance which would solve the last two caveats above.
+It should be pretty straightforward as there really isn't much code in `OAuth2RestTemplate`, so using composition, almost everything would be delegated to `RestTemplate`.
+In fact, I'm not sure why the author(s) of `OAuth2RestTemplate` didn't go with this approach.

 # WebClient